Julia-Embedded/LabConnections.jl/docs/src/man/installation.md

 ```
 If the Julia REPL starts up correctly, then you have a functioning BBB ready for use with the LabConnections.jl package.

-### Getting LabConnections.jl on the BeagleBone
+### Getting LabConnections.jl and serbus on the BeagleBone

-To update the BBB with the latest revision of the code,
+To update the BBB with the latest revision of the code, open up a terminal and type
 ```
-`cd && cd .julia/v0.6/LabConnection/util'
+cd && cd .julia/packages/LabConnections/<version id>/util
-`./flash_BB.sh'
+./flash_BB.sh
 ```
-This scripts bundles the current code in LabConnections (and serbus, see SPI development below) on the host computer and transfers it to the /home/debian/juliapackages directory on the BBB.
+This scripts bundles the current code in LabConnections and serbus on the host computer and transfers it to the /home/debian/juliapackages directory on the BBB.

 <a id='Setting-up-automatic-communication-1'></a>